 There were also timeout issues since information loads dynamically via lazy scrolling.

-Then, I used the Google Geocoding API to convert the addresses into latitude and longitude and appended my csv file with those new columns.
+6) Then, it makes a Google Geocoding API call to convert the addresses into latitude and longitude and add those new columns.

-Finally, I created a map using Folium, featuring a filter option by cuisine type, a search bar for restaurant names, and hover tooltip functionality showing each restaurant’s name, cuisine type, and address.
-The code produces an html file that you can open in your browser.
-Please enjoy my interactive site here: https://princessbari.github.io/nyc_restaurant_week_2026_interactive_map/.
+The map features a filter option via cuisine type, a search bar for restaurant names, and hover tooltip functionality showing each restaurant’s name, cuisine type, and address.
+Please enjoy the map here: https://princessbari.github.io/nyc_restaurant_week_2026_interactive_map_using_react/.

 Next